 Below are our 15 most popular strategic plan templates.
 And by popular, we mean these resources have been downloaded a total of 350,000 times.
 Each was created with a different audience in mind, so take a look at the descriptions below to determine which ones are best for your organization.

 The 15 Most-Used Strategic Plan Templates On Our Site

 Downloaded 67,800 times.

 Your strategic planning process could be described as anything from a bit of a circus to an absolute nightmare.
 Your purpose statement is outdated, your goals are disjointed, and your leadership team is in different stages of frustration or dismay.
 You’re ready for change but aren’t exactly sure how to get started.

 If you can relate to that scenario, then this strategic plan template is about to become your best friend.
-It’s a 41-page process manual that guides you through the steps of pulling together your Balanced Scorecard.
-In the end, you’ll have a filled-out strategy map template and see a light at the end of this frustrating strategic planning tunnel.
+It’s a detailed, 41-page process manual that guides you through the steps of pulling together your Balanced Scorecard.
+In the end, you’ll have a filled-out strategy map template and see a light at the end of the strategic planning tunnel.

 If you’re familiar with the ClearPoint blog, you’ve no doubt read about using Excel for reporting or as a Balanced Scorecard template.
 While it’s essentially free, simple enough to use, and familiar to most people, there are challenges involved ranging from data entry errors to collaboration difficulties if you choose Excel for your reporting.

 That said, if you’re just getting started with the Balanced Scorecard, compiling your data in Excel may be a logical first step before migrating to more robust scorecarding software.
 Sound like your situation?
 Sweet.
 Then this no-nonsense, single-page Excel scorecard will be right up your alley.